 A data controller is you.
 The definition of it means that your organization is determining the purposes and means of progressing personal data.
 IE: You’ve hired someone and now you need to have them onboarded and store personal information on them within your Kin system.

-Kin is considered the “data processor.”
+That’s where Kin comes in as a “processor.”
 A processor is defined as a person or agency that processes personal data on behalf of the data controller.

 It’s important for you to take time to understand the laws of GDPR as a data controller before it takes effect in May.
 Just because the tools you use are GDPR compliant, does not mean that you as a data controller are automatically compliant as well.